How NGOs Can Make the Best Use of AI

 Key Highlights:

-- Global Collaboration: Omdena’s partnership with entities like The Asia Foundation and the UK FCDO illustrates the widespread impact of AI, with projects across Tanzania, Nepal, El Salvador, Mongolia, Bhutan, and others.
+- Global Collaboration: Omdena’s partnerships with organizations such as The Asia Foundation and the UK FCDO have enabled impactful AI initiatives across regions including Tanzania, Nepal, El Salvador, Mongolia, and Bhutan.
+These collaborations demonstrate how shared expertise can accelerate social innovation at scale.

-- Combating Misinformation and Enhancing Media Literacy: In countries like Mongolia, Nepal, Sri Lanka, and El Salvador, Omdena and CSM Stand worked together to address misinformation and media literacy, developing AI solutions to fight disinformation.
+- Combating Misinformation and Enhancing Media Literacy: Across Mongolia, Nepal, Sri Lanka, and El Salvador, Omdena partnered with CSM Stand to co-develop AI solutions that identify and counter misinformation.
+Local involvement throughout the process ensured cultural relevance and community trust in the tools created.

 NGOs must embrace AI not just as a tool, but as a partner in their mission.
 The journey into AI adoption is marked by continuous learning, ethical considerations, and community engagement.
 By embracing these elements, NGOs can harness the full potential of AI for social good.